sortfish/mux-rmi/index.md

 I've used it myself for big client-server applications with 1000s of concurrent users distributed across the globe.
 But in that context its design does have some limitations:

- * The use of multiple parallel network connections for each Dirmi session makes it vulnerable to load balancing issues.
+ * Dirmi is stateful and vulnerable to load balancing issues due to the use of multiple parallel network connections for each Dirmi session.
  * Dirmi is also vulnerable to network timeouts during long-running requests, even if the ping interval is lowered to prevent timeouts during periods of inactivity.

- The main differences in Mux-RMI compared to Dirmi are:

-  * A simpler design with fewer tweakable configuration settings.
-  * A much smaller code base makes issues easier to understand and debug.

  The main design limitations of Mux-RMI compared to Dirmi are:

   * A remote reference can only be created for an interface type, not for a class type.
 The interface must extend `java.rmi.Remote`.